A Comprehensive Guide to Menopause: Symptoms, Stages, and Effective Hormonal Support

 Menopause marks a significant phase in a woman’s life, signaling the natural end of her reproductive years.
 This transition typically occurs between the ages of 45 and 55, with the average age of menopause being around 51 years.
 But what exactly is menopause, and why does it happen?

 Many women wonder, “What age does menopause start?”
 The process doesn’t happen overnight.
 It often begins with a transitional phase called perimenopause, where hormone levels fluctuate, and symptoms like irregular periods and hot flashes can appear.
 For some, menopause can arrive earlier due to genetic factors, medical conditions, or lifestyle influences.
+While this is often a natural phase, women who are still in their family planning years may experience uncertainty regarding their fertility and options for contraception.

 In this blog, we’ll discuss about the symptoms, stages, and effective hormonal support strategies for menopause.